R Code Pattern

 Comments in R

-The comment is a developer guideline which is not visible on the screen and exists only for the human reader.
-The purpose of commenting is only to know in the future what you did or guideline for future modifications.
-Comments are invaluable for helping the next person who understands your code to figure out problems and be aware of what you were thinking when you wrote it.
+The comment is a developer guideline which does not visible on the screen and exists only for the human reader.
+The purpose of commenting is only to know in the future what you did, or guideline for future modifications.
+Comments are invaluable for helping the next person who understand your code to figure out problems and aware that what you were thinking when you wrote it.
 This is also helpful even when that person is yourself, a month from now, because generally we forget what we did one month ago.
 It is good practice to write comments for every function, class, property in your code.

-R supports single line comment same style as in shell using # at the beginning of the statement.
+R supports single line comment same style as in shell using # in the beginning of the statement.

 # First program in R language